-The University of Montana’s School of Business Administration enhances lives and benefits society by providing a world-class business education in a supportive, collegial environment.
+The University of Montana’s College of Business enhances lives and benefits society by providing a world-class business education in a supportive, collegial environment.

 We accomplish this mission by acting on our shared core values of creating significant experiences, building relationships, teaching and researching relevant topics, behaving ethically, and inspiring individuals to thrive.

 We are dynamic, innovative teachers.

 We do what matters and do it well.

 We do the right things.

 Inspire Individuals to Thrive

 We encourage and stimulate personal and professional growth.

 The College of Business traces its origin to 1914 when a “Department of Commerce” was established as a branch of the Department of Economics.
 Classrooms were provided on the top floor of Main Hall and approximately 40 students enrolled for courses in accounting, money and banking, credits and collections, shorthand, and typing.
 Two years later, five students were the first to receive bachelor’s degrees in commerce (students used their credits from other areas in the University combined with their commerce credits).